-The Dexus Funds Management Limited Board (Dexus Board) that oversees the management of the Dexus Group (including the Responsible Entity) is instrumental in supporting a leading practice approach to inclusion and diversity throughout the organisation.
+The Dexus Funds Management Limited Board (Dexus Board) that oversees the management of Dexus (including the Responsible Entity) is instrumental in supporting a leading practice approach to inclusion and diversity throughout the organisation.
 The Dexus Board sets diversity targets and monitors progress against these targets through the Board People and Remuneration Committee.